roboscienceorg/book/source/Simulation/GroundRobotWorld.rst

    :width: 40%
    :align: center

-   Using touch sensors to estimate the boundary normal and tangent.
+   Using :index:`touch sensors` to estimate the boundary normal and tangent.

 Using the normal vector, :math:`\hat{n} = <n_1, n_2>`, the tangent to